alliander-opensource/rcdt_robotics/README.md

 To use this repository, first clone it including the submodules:

-`git clone --recurse-submodules https://github.com/alliander-opensource/rcdt_robotics.git` In case you cloned the repository, but forgot to pass the --recurse-submodules flag, this canbe fixed by running:
+`git clone --recurse-submodules https://github.com/alliander-opensource/rcdt_robotics.git` In case you cloned the repository, but forgot to pass the --recurse-submodules flag, this can be fixed by running:
 `git submodule update --init --recursive`

 ## Install docker